microshare/microshare.github.io/docs/1/advanced/lorawan-devices/sodaq_explorer.md

 **Important** You must be within range of The Things Network coverage area or gateway.
 You can see the [The Things Network Coverage Map](https://www.thethingsnetwork.org/map){:target="_blank"} to check coverage in your area or install your own [LoRaWAN gateway](https://www.thethingsnetwork.org/docs/gateways/gateway/){:target="_blank"} connected to The Things Network.
 If you are **not** within The Things Network coverage area your device will not connect and transmit data to the The Things Network platform.

 ## Linux Requirement
 **This applies to Linux ONLY** `Linux Users` you may need to give your current user read/write access to the serial device file.
-This usually requires you to add the current user to a sysetm group.
+This usually requires you to add the current user to a system group.
 These group names vary depending on the Linux distro that you're using.
 Here are some examples for Ubuntu & Arch Linux.

 `Ubuntu Serial Access` run this command in a terminal & `REBOOT` the machine
 ```